 As many people who read my blog know, the last year has been a busy year for me.
-I was recently going through draft blog posts and came across this one I wrote about a competition I did a year a go to the day.
-The information is still relevant so I thought I would share.
+I was recently going through draft blog posts and came across this one I wrote about a competition I did a year ago to the day.
+The information is still relevant, so I thought I would share it.

 (A year ago) I

 recently competed in my first weightlifting/powerlifting competition.
 It was a great experience, and I thought I would share my findings.
 Read on to learn more!

 Before I begin, let me provide some context.
 Around the beginning of October, I saw a Facebook post about an upcoming CrossFit competition.
 Whenever I see this, I like to look at the standards to see if I would be interested.
 This competition was a male/female partner weightlifting and powerlifting competition.
 While it was to take place in a CrossFit setting, it did not have the typical CrossFit met-cons.
 Instead, the competition consisted of:

 - Snatch complex: 2 TNG power snatches + 1 hang squat snatch

 For those of you who know about these types of lifts, the competition is interesting as it combines both Olympic lifting (snatch / C&J) with powerlifting (back squat, bench).
 Looking over the events, back squat would be the easiest for me, and I figured I could hold my own on the C&J, assuming I was having a good jerk day.
 The bench press I did not have high hopes for, and the snatch was a throwaway.
 In any case, it sounded fun, so I registered.

 To prepare for the competition, I had to make a few changes to my training, including: